defoebrand/bubble_sort/README.md

 -   Ruby
 -   Atom & VS Code
 -   Ubuntu
--   Rubocop linters was used to check for style errors
+-   Rubocop linter was used to check for style errors

 ## Getting Started